Quick Answer 🔍How many Bitcoins does Satoshi have in 2022?

 The creator of Bitcoin, Satoshi Nakamoto, created Bitcoin in 2009, and the future of the new currency was unknown.
 Satoshi himself wasn’t sure if the money would ever be valuable.

-Over a decade later, and the Bitcoin held by Mr. Nakamoto remains unspent.
+Over a decade later, the Bitcoin held by Mr. Nakamoto remains unspent.
 It’s unclear whether or not this vast fortune of BTC will ever be relocated or removed.

 This article will go into detail about Satoshi’s Bitcoin holdings and the history of his first Bitcoin mining.